Terry Plumeri

-John Terryl "Terry" Plumeri (November 28, 1944 – March 31, 2016) was an American musician, classical composer, orchestra conductor, double bassist, lecturer, teacher, producer, and film score composer.
+Don Terryl "Terry" Plumeri (born John Terryl Plumeri; November 28, 1944 – March 31, 2016) was an American composer, conductor, and jazz musician.

 Early life

 Plumeri was born in Greensboro, North Carolina, and grew up in Tampa, Florida.
 He began studying music when he was 10.
 While attending Chamberlain High School, he was introduced to the double bass by band director Robert Price.
-He attended the Manhattan School of Music in New York City, studying with Robert Brennand, then the principal bassist in the New York Philharmonic Later, he studied composition and conducting with Antal Doráti.
+He attended the Manhattan School of Music in New York City, studying with Robert Brennand, then the principal bassist in the New York Philharmonic.
+Later, he studied composition and conducting with Antal Doráti.
 During his military service, he was a member of the Air Force Band.

 Career

 Plumeri played with many jazz greats including John Abercrombie, Cannonball Adderley, Herbie Hancock, Woody Herman, Quincy Jones, Yusef Lateef, Les McCann, Wayne Shorter, Frank Sinatra, Ralph Towner, and Joe Williams.
 He performed at many famous venues including Carnegie Hall (NYC); Royal Albert Hall (London); Odeon of Herodes Atticus (Athens), Tchaikovsky Concert Hall (Moscow), as well as the Newport, Monterey, and Montreux jazz festivals.

 He performed, toured, and recorded with Roberta Flack from 1969 to 1974, playing electric and acoustic bass.
 He appears on the albums Chapter Two, Killing Me Softly and Quiet Fire.
 In addition, he wrote the song "Conversation Love" on the album Killing Me Softly.

+In later years, he was guest conductor for the Moscow Philharmonic Orchestra and was a frequent guest lecturer, teacher, music producer, and photographer.

+Film scoring

 Later, he moved to Los Angeles to work in the film industry.
+He was a house composer for Roger Corman's New Concorde Pictures during the late 1980s/early 1990s.

-He wrote the music for over 50 feature films, including the western Nate and the Colonel, Stephen King's Sometimes They Come Back, the family film Mr. Atlas, and the crime drama One False Move.
-His score for One False Move was nominated for "Best Score" by the IFC Independent Spirit Awards.
+He wrote the music for over 50 feature films, including the Stephen King adaptation Sometimes They Come Back, the Jean-Claude Van Damme/Sho Kosugi action film Black Eagle, Death Wish V: The Face of Death with Charles Bronson, the crime thriller One False Move.
+His score for One False Move, composed with former Climax Blues Band members Pete Haycock and Derek Holt, was nominated for Best Original Score at the 8th Independent Spirit Awards.

-In later years, he was guest conductor for the Moscow Philharmonic Orchestra and was a frequent guest lecturer, teacher, music producer, and photographer.
+Personal life

+Plumeri was married to Kelly Green, with whom he had a daughter and a granddaughter.